 Financial assets at fair value through profit or loss are recorded in the statement of financial position at fair value.
 All transaction costs for such instruments are recognised directly in profit or loss.

-Loans and receivables and financial liabilities (other than those classified as held for trading) are measured initially at their fair value plus any directly attributable incremental costs of acquisition or issue.
+Loans and receivables and financial liabilities (other than those classified as held for trading) are measured initially at their fair value and net of directly attributable transaction costs.